Mahfuj-Shohug/OnlineLearningPlatform/README.md

-# Online Learning Platform
+# Task: Build a Backend System for an Online Learning Platform

-This is a Django-based online learning platform where users can enroll in courses, view course materials, and track their progress.
+This is a Python Django-based online learning platform test project where users can enroll in courses, view course materials, and track their progress.

 ## Prerequisites

-Before you begin, ensure you have the following installed on your local machine:
+Before you begin, ensure you have the following installed on your local machine: # On Windows

 - Python
 - pip
 - XAMPP (or any other MySQL server)
   - Create a MySQL database named `olp_db`
+- Postman or any other API Platform/ or Postman VS extensions

 ## Installation